sam-goodwin/eventual/docs/reference/1-api.md

 ### `put`

-Registers a route that only matches a PUT HTTP method.
+Use the `put` method to register a route that only matches a PUT HTTP method.
+PUT requests are used to send data to a server to create or update a resource.
+PUT requests are similar to POST requests, but they should replace the existing resource with the new data.

 ```ts
 api.put("/hello", (request) => { .. });